 Ref

-Daily test - user

-1. Automatic control test - observe and note the reading on the cycle counter,if visible to the user 12.1
+1. Daily test - user Automatic control test - observe and note the reading on the cycle counter, if visible to the user 12.1

 Weekly tests - test person ^a

 1. Weekly safety checks 5.7

 2. Automatic control test 12.1

 Quarterly tests - test person

 1. Weekly safety checks 5.7

 2. Automatic control test 12.1

 3. Verification of calibration of sterilizer instruments 12.2

 4. Thermometric test for a small load 15.7

 Yearly and revalidation tests - test person

 1. Yearly safety checks 5.8

 2. Automatic control test 12.1

 3. Verification of calibration of sterilizer instruments 12.2

 4. Chamber overheat cut-out test ^b 15.3

 5. Thermometric test for a small load 15.7

 6. Thermometric test for a full load 15.13

 7. Tests for performance requalification as required by the user 8.64

-- May be done at the same time as the preceding test. - a.
-For transportable sterilizers, the weekly tests may be done by the user by agreement with the test person. - b.
-Not required where the steam is supplied from a source external to the chamber.
+a.
+F a b.
+N lay be done at the same time as the preceding test. or transportable sterilizers, the weekly tests may be done by the us greement with the test person. ot required where the steam is supplied from a source external to t hamber. ·